MalayaSugandhini/PowerOfMath/README.md

 ---

+### ✅ Updating AWS Lambda After Adding Permissions & DynamoDB Integration
+After attaching **IAM policies** to allow Lambda access to DynamoDB, update your function:
+1️⃣ Modify your Lambda function to **store calculations in DynamoDB**.
+2️⃣ Update the function to:
+   - Connect to **DynamoDB** using `boto3`.
+   - Store calculation results in **PowerOfMathDatabase**.
+   - Add a timestamp for each entry.
+3️⃣ Test your Lambda function with the **Test feature**.
+4️⃣ Deploy and validate the integration by running test cases.
+5️⃣ Check **DynamoDB** to ensure new data entries appear in the table.

+---

 ## ✅ Fetch Data from DynamoDB
 1. Modify your Lambda function to **retrieve past calculations** when requested.
 2. Attach **AmazonDynamoDBReadOnlyAccess** policy to Lambda.